Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 User Interface📱:
 ------------------
 Once loaded in, the user can see 10 pokemon datas surrounded with a red border.
 To see more, the user can press the "load more" button that adds 10 more pokemon to the page.
-As we did not implement scroll bars at this stage, user would nedd to use the browser scroller to navigate throught the page.
+As we did not implement scroll bars at this stage, user would need to use the browser scroller to navigate throught the page.

 Interactive Elements👋:
 ------------------------